What Are the Hardest AP Classes and Tests?

 We’ve ranked the 10 hardest AP classes and tests based on exam pass rates and scores.
 Learn what the hardest AP classes and exams are.

-In May 2022, high schoolers sat down to take 4.7 million AP exams.
+In May 2024, high schoolers sat down to take 5.7 million Advanced Placement (AP) exams.
 And not everyone passed.
-In fact, for some of the hardest AP tests, less than half the students passed.
+In fact, for the hardest AP tests, around half — or less than half — of the students passed.

 What are the hardest AP classes?
-If you’re looking at pass rates, Physics 1 is the toughest AP exam.
-And less than 8% of test-takers received a perfect score.
+If you’re looking at test pass rates, Physics 1 is the toughest AP exam.
+Less than 11% of test-takers received a perfect score.
 Of course, the hardest AP exam depends on your strengths.

-If you’re deciding what AP classes to take — or preparing for an AP test — it’s worth learning more about the hardest AP classes and exams.
+If you’re deciding what AP classes to take — or preparing for an AP exam — it’s worth learning more about the hardest AP classes and exams.

 Top 10 Hardest AP Classes by Exam Pass Rates